 “Good idea,” I said, “but I’m trying to finish my book of short fiction stories first.”

 Still, the idea wouldn’t leave, and a year later, the book is done and almost ready for publishing.
 Thanks be to God, not only for His mercies, but for a wife who has stood by my side, patiently, as one dream after another faded into nothingness.

 I have suffered great pain in my life, not only emotionally in the form of depression, but physically, from having four separate and debilitating spinal conditions which cause constant pain from the middle of my back, down to my hips and into my legs:

 - Degenerative disc disease

-I have had two back surgeries, one a quadruple fusion which opened up part of my spinal column in order to take some pressure off the nerves in my spine.
+I have had two back surgeries, the worst of which was a quadruple fusion which opened up part of my spinal column in order to take some pressure off the nerves in my spine.

 Because of the darkness I’ve travailed, it seems the encouragement I try and offer to people always has a darker edge to it, like my sense of humor sometimes.
 But God uses that to let others know it’s ok if your life isn’t all sunshine and roses.
 It’s ok if life stinks sometimes, man.
 Life is still an amazing journey, and God is still on the throne, and that gives us reason to celebrate!